zstoebs/site/content/research/index.md

 ## in progress

-"Preconditioned monotone operator learning", **Zachary A. Stoebner**, Jon Tamir.
+"Preconditioned monotone operator learning for high-dimensional, non-Cartesian inverse problems", **Zachary A. Stoebner**, Jon Tamir.

+"Generative Koopman Method for Nonlinear System Identification and Signal Recovery in Computational Imaging", **Zachary A. Stoebner**, Jon Tamir.

 "Double blind imaging with generative modeling", Brett Levac, Yamin Arefeen, **Zachary A. Stoebner**, Jon Tamir. *In review for CVPR 2026*.